tmolitor002/SQL-for-Data-Viz/Week 1 - Getting Started.md

 ### Install SQLite

-While SQLite can be installed by itself, we will install SQLite as part of the the install for [[Week 1 - Getting Started#Install DB Browser for SQLite|DB Browser]].
+While SQLite can be installed by itself, we will install SQLite as part of the the install for DB Browser.
 To install SQLite on its own, you can start by downloading the latest version [here](https://www.sqlite.org/index.html).

 ### Additional Information